remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 @For Each Combination@ +=
 if(r != Register.THESTACK
 && (aliasingVars == null || !v.equals(aliasingVars.b)))
-  oneVarPerReg.set(varInRegAtInstr, 1.0);
+  oneVarPerReg.set(varInReg, 1.0);
 @After Each Register@ +=
-oneVarPerReg.addTo(allocation, 0, 1);
+oneVarPerReg.addTo(0, 1);
 ~~~~

 We also want to ensure <tt>Variable</tt>s aren't 'lost' - they must be assigned to exactly one <tt>Register</tt> (which includes <tt>THESTACK</tt>).
 This is slightly harder to implement as the inner loop over the (v, i, r) combinations is over <tt>Variable</tt>s.
 We could either add a second loop over first <tt>Variable</tt>s then <tt>Register</tt>s so we could build up these contraints sequentially, or build up the constraints in parallel.
-We'd need one for each <tt>Variable</tt>, and as we loop over the (v, i, r)  combinations we'd add their <tt>varInRegAtInstr</tt> to the relevant <tt>Variable<tt>'s constraint accumulator.
+We'd need one for each <tt>Variable</tt>, and as we loop over the (v, i, r)  combinations we'd add their <tt>varInReg</tt> to the relevant <tt>Variable<tt>'s constraint accumulator.
 The latter implementation is below; we'd rather have fewer iterations and better memory access locality at the expense of a minor increase in memory used.
 We'll start by wrapping each <tt>Variable</tt>'s accumlator in a composite object:

 ~~~~
 @Other Helpers@ +=